 We've answered some of the frequently asked questions we receive below.
 If we haven't answered your question, please get in touch and let us know how we can help.

 Unfortunately not, as we are a chart show we only have time during the show to countdown the top 40.
 Remember, if there is a song you want to hear, you can listen to a clip of all the songs in our chart on our chart page , for most songs there will also be a link to the song’s music video.

-How is the Big Top 40 Show chart compiled?
+How is The Official Big Top 40 chart compiled?

 The Official Big Top 40 is compiled from a mix of Apple Music streaming and iTunes sales data from across the week, plus airplay data from the radio stations which the show is broadcast on.

 Our chart is based around iTunes sales/downloads and streaming, which means every time you download a song from iTunes or stream on Apple Music could change our chart.
 On our chart page, you can find links to download all the songs currently in the chart.

 What software do I need to listen online?

 Radioplayer on desktop devices relies on Flash.
 It’s that this is not installed correctly on your system – please visit Adobe to install the latest version.
 Remember to close all browsers whilst the installation is completing then try once more.
 If you continue to experience problems, try the Flash troubleshooter.

 What hardware do I need to listen online?